sandeepmj/javascript-variables-comparison-operators/README.md

 Create a Web page on which information is dynamically added from an external JavaScript file.
 Here's what you need to accomplish:

-- Declare two numberic variables.
+- Declare two numeric variables.
 - Add them together using a JavaScript operator.
 - Multiply them together using a JavaScript operator.
 - Divide one by the other using a JavaScript operator.